isaacvock/fastq2EZbakR/docs/configuration.md

 * `tec`: Only compatible with using fastq2EZbakR for alignment, and using STAR as the aligner.
 Assigns reads to transcript equivalence classes (TECs), which is the set of transcript isoforms with which a read is compatible.
 * `exonic_bins`: Assignment of reads to exonic bins, as defined in the original [DEXSeq paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3460195/).
 Best to pair with `Transcripts` or `exons` to filter out reads overlapping intronic regions, as this assignment strategy works like `genes` an will assign reads regardless of whether they overlap any non-exonic regions.
 * `junctions`: Only compatible with STAR alignment.
 Uses the custom jI and jM tags to identify the set of exon-exon junctions a read overlaps.
 Thus, if you are providing your own BAM files, these tags need to have been included to use this feature assignment strategy.
+* `threeputr`: Only compatible with 3'-end sequencing data.
+Uses either 1) annotated features of type "3UTR" in the provided annotation to assign reads to 3'-ends or 2) builds an annotation of 3'-ends from your data.
+See [here](features.md) for more details.
 * `eej`: A hack that attempts to mimic `junctions` but in a way that does not require STAR alignment or custom tags.
 A custom annotation is created automatically that includes annotation of exon-exon junction reads, that if a read aligns to, and if the `sj` column always included in the output cB is TRUE, indicates that the read likely overlapped the respective exon-exon junction.
 * `eei`: Similar to `eej`, hacky strategy to use featureCounts to assign reads to exon-intron junctions.
 Use this and `eej` with caution.